samuelgarcia/physio/doc/handling_parameters.rst

   - `band`: The cutoff frequencies of the filter.
 Set to [5.0, 45.0] Hz by default.
 The aim of this frequency band is to increase the signal-to-noise ratio, where the signal corresponds to the R peaks and the noise is the rest.
 The 5–45 Hz range isolates the human R-peak frequency band, facilitating subsequent R-peak detection.
   - `ftype`: The filter type.
 For example, `bessel` (default) or `butter`.
 We recommend `bessel` because it preserves time-domain fidelity, although it is slightly less steep in frequency cutoff.
   - `order`: The filter order.
 Default = 5.
 Higher order → steeper frequency cutoff but increases the risk of phase distortion.
+  - `normalize`: Default = True.
+Normalize the signal : (sig - Median(sig)) / MAD(sig) where MAD is the median absolute deviation.
+Useful for peak detection.

 - `peak_detection`:
 """""""""""""""""""